hjr37/diff-gaussian-rasterization/README.md

 # Diff-gaussian-rasterization-Full
 ## Input

-The main components of Diff-Gaussian rasterization are `GaussianRasterizationSettings` and `GaussianRasterizer`.
-The `GaussianRasterizer` is employed with the objective of invoking a meticulously optimized C++/CUDA rasterization routine.
-It accomplishes this by utilizing the `GaussianRasterizationSettings` as input.
-The `GaussianRasterizationSettings` encapsulates the essential parameters and configurations required for the rasterization process, ensuring precise control and customization of the rendering output.
+<p style="text-align: justify;">The main components of Diff-Gaussian rasterization are <code>GaussianRasterizationSettings</code> and <code>GaussianRasterizer</code>.
+The <code>GaussianRasterizer</code> is employed with the objective of invoking a meticulously optimized C++/CUDA rasterization routine.
+It accomplishes this by utilizing the <code>GaussianRasterizationSettings</code> as input.
+The <code>GaussianRasterizationSettings</code> encapsulates the essential parameters and configurations required for the rasterization process, ensuring precise control and customization of the rendering output. </p>

 - Class `GaussianRasterizer`